The average American throws away 81 lbs of textiles every year!

 Ethics in the sewing process is so important to us, but it is equally important for us to source textiles that were created fairly and mindfully because of this 100% of the textiles we use are one of the three: handwoven, natural, or recycled.

 Other fibers used in our clothing are natural textiles.
 The main benefits of natural textiles vs. man-made fabrics is these biodegradable fibers are higher quality and they last for years.
-Buying fewer, higher quality pieces is the most sustainable way to dress (besides of course buying second hand).
-Our favorite natural textiles are baby alpaca sourced from small farms in the andes, super high quality Pima Cotton, hand spun and hand dyed wool from Nepal, hand dyed and hand block printed silk from Cambodia and India.
+Our favorite natural textiles are baby alpaca sourced from small farms in the Andes, super high quality Pima Cotton, hand spun and hand dyed wool from Nepal, hand dyed and hand block printed silk from Cambodia and India.